razzlestorm/game-of-life/README.md

 The image is saved, but the uploaded images are deleted once the heroku instance shuts down.

 Potential feature: Include Computer Vision bounding boxes which track the various common objects that are found in Conway's' Game of Life.

+# Made With:
+* [Brython](https://brython.info/） - This was an experiment with using Brython to run Python in a web browser, and it wasn't bad at all!

+# Deployed at:
+This app is currently deployed on [Heroku](pic-game-of-life.herokuapp.com/).

+# Current Issues:
+* Blurriness in the pixels.
+This is related to the way HTML Canvas displays what it draws, and led me down a rabbit hole about how browsers display things.
+If you know of a fix, please let me know, and I'll implement it.
+I've tried many :D.
+* Speed.
+Images larger than 100x100 pixels are currently rescaled down to 100x100.

+# Future Roadmap:
+* Optimize many things for speed.